 Step 4 - Upon completion, the foreman or field supervisor updates the ticket with the actual material and equipment costs incurred.
 Labor costs are auto-populated from the crew’s submitted timesheets.
 The ticket is then marked as resolved.

-Step 5 - The resolved ticket is reviewed by the site superintendent.
-They verify the completed work and either approve it as billable or return it for revisions.
+Step 5 - The resolved ticket is reviewed by the site superintendent from the General Contractor (GC).
+They verify the completed work and either approve it or return it for revisions.
+Alternatively, if permitted by the company managing the project, contractors can self-approve minor T&M work on the spot, eliminating the wait for general contractor review and approval.

 See the following sections to learn more: